Introduction to Python Programming

 By adhering to these best practices, you can enhance the effectiveness and readability of your Jupyter Notebooks, making them more useful tools for data analysis and collaboration.
 Remember, the goal is not only to write functional code but to write code that is easily understandable and maintainable by others, which is a hallmark of good programming practice.

 In summary, code cells are the most essential part of any Jupyter Notebook since they’re the containers of the Python code that will give the computer instructions on how to load and process data for any analytics project.
-By learning their basic functions and best ractices, we can ensure that our code will run properly en route to our desired outcomes.
+By learning their basic functions and best practices, we can ensure that our code will run properly en route to our desired outcomes.

 About Glen Dimaandal